What is PrEP?

 Do I need it?

 Condoms remain the primary way to prevent most STI’s.
 If you use condoms consistently, then we would not encourage you to swap them for PrEP.
+Condoms and PrEP should work in tandem to reduce your risk of acquiring all STIs.

 I think I might need PrEP, where can I get it?